Azure/static-web-apps-cli/docs/www/docs/cli/swa.md

 - start emulator or bind to dev server
 - deploy project to Azure Static Web Apps

+If you don't enter any command and run `swa`, it will act as a macro command shorcut for `swa init`, `swa build`, `swa login` and `swa deploy`.
+The `swa init` command will only be executed if the `swa-cli.config.json` does not exist in the current folder.

+The best way to get started is to use the `swa` command and follow the interactive prompts.

 ## Options

-Here are the options you can use with `swa`:
+Here are global options that you can use with any command supported by the `swa` CLI:

 - `-v, --version`: output the version number
 - `-V, --verbose [prefix]`: enable verbose output.
 Values are: silly,info,log,silent (default: "log", preset: "log")